sunface/rust-by-practice/en/src/crate-module/use-pub.md

 fn main() {}
 ```

-2. 🌟🌟 If we are using multiple items defined in the same crate or module, then listing each item on its own line will take up too much verticall space.
+2. 🌟🌟 If we are using multiple items defined in the same crate or module, then listing each item on its own line will take up too much vertical space.

 ```rust,editable